markomlikota/markomlikota.github.io/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+# To modify colors and styles : _sass/minima/custom-styles.scss

 layout: home
 ---